Your Definitive Guide to Debunking Orbs: Lens Flares

 In the top right photo, you don’t notice the green orb because the angle of the camera has it “far away” so it’s very small, whereas the photo below it, it is “up close” so it appears much larger.
 The flares will be exaggerated and change shape depending on the angle you are holding the camera.

-As mentioned above, these can actually be caught on film as well, and I’ve seen people mistake them for real orbs or UFOs.
+As mentioned above, these can actually be caught on film as well, and I’ve seen people on the internet mistake them for real orbs or UFOs.
 In the video below, I show you how the “green orb” moves around with your camera.

 For these photos, I used my DSLR, which allows me a lot more camera settings (and contains a lot more lenses) than my iPhone, so you can get an entirely different look from the lens flares.